antonfirsov/docs/2019/02-Feb/porting-winforms-guidelines/porting-winforms-guidelines.md

 ### Slow way (guided porting)

-If you got errors (like I would with my app), it means there are more adjustments you need to make.
-Instead of the fast way described here, bellow I'll do one change at a time and give possible fixes for each issue.
+If you got errors (like I did with my app), it means there are more adjustments you need to make.
+Instead of the fast way described above, here I'll do one change at a time and give possible fixes for each issue.
 Steps bellow would also help to better understand the process of the migration so if the fast way worked for you but you're curious to learn all "whys", keep on